medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

 While this is a specific example for cAdvisor, these same steps will be taken to extend Watchdog for other metrics:

-1. Create both cAdvisor and Caddy Docker Compose files on the CHT server
+1. CHT server: Create both cAdvisor and Caddy Docker Compose files
-2. Adding a new scrape config on the Watchdog server
+3. CHT server: Start the Caddy and a cAdvisor containers along with the CHT Core
-3. Start the Caddy and a cAdvisor containers along with the CHT Core
+2. Watchdog server: Adding a new scrape config
-4. Restart the Prometheus and Grafana server to include the new scrape config mounts
+4. Watchdog server: Restart the Prometheus and Grafana server to include the new scrape config mounts
-5. Importing an exising cAdvisor dashboard from `grafana.com`
+5. Watchdog server: Importing an exising cAdvisor dashboard from `grafana.com`

 After completing these steps, we now have Docker metrics we can alert on.
 Read on below on how to set this up!